wesleyduff/Blog-and-Tutorials/README.md

 + [Wikipedia on Promises](https://tc39.github.io/ecma262/#sec-promise-objects)

 *FAQs*
++ promise objects are **immutable**
++ we are guaranteed to receive a value (in contrast to events, which can raise race conditions)
 + promises start off in the pending state
-++ promise is then fulfilled or rejected.
+-- promise is then fulfilled or rejected.
 This state is referred to as **settled** and is not pending any longer.
-++ promise is then sent to one of two methods, fulfillReactions(result), rejectReactions(error) instead of success and failure actions.
+-- promise is then sent to one of two methods, fulfillReactions(result), rejectReactions(error) instead of success and failure actions.
++ Anytime you return a value from a **then** it is automatically wrapped in a promise.
++ If you throw an error inside a promise or inside a .then of a promise, the promise will be rejected and caught by the .catch() method.